Time to lock in.

 5. A semi-open study room

 If you need a study room and have a spare room, then it’s only natural to convert that space into a full-fledged study room.
-But if you want to make the space feel brighter and airier, consider replacing the walls with a half-wall-and-glass-panes combination to create a semi-open-concept study room.
+But if you want to make the space feel brighter and airier, consider replacing the walls with glass doors to create a semi-open-concept study room.

 6. A study room that doubles as a walk-in wardrobe